vuepress-theme-hope/vuepress-theme-hope/docs/components/src/guide/article-info.md

 ## Original Marker

-You can set `original` to `true` in page frontmatter to add an original mark in page info. -->
+You can set `isOriginal` to `true` in page frontmatter to add an original mark in page info. -->